camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 **Note: both dashes and underscores are used.** We are not using underscore only (see 2016 textpad notes).
 Also symbol, land pattern and 3d model names follow the convention already: this is supported by KLC.

+* Footprint name shall not repeat words/naming from the library name.

 * Generic Land Pattern Example
     > Land-Pattern-Description:               1608M-0603I-Most